Note: Due to budgetary restrictions for the coming fiscal year, the Post-Master's Training Program will be suspended for the 2018-2019 year.

-Ann Martin Center has a two-year part-time, psychodynamically-oriented Advanced Clinical Training Program.
+Ann Martin Center has a part-time/ full-time, psychodynamically-oriented Advanced Clinical Training Program.
 The program is open to post-graduate level clinicians in the fields of clinical social work and marriage and family therapy.
-A minimum of two years clinical experience and an interest in psychoanalytic theory and psychodynamic therapy are required.
+A minimum of two years clinical experience, work with children, and an interest in psychoanalytic theory and psychodynamic therapy are required.

 The training program involves carrying a minimum 8 hour/week clinical caseload made up of primarily children and adolescents and their families, along with some adult individual therapy cases.
 Most of the clinical work takes place in the after-school and evening hours on weekdays and throughout the day on Saturdays.
 Part-time positions require on average 20 hours/week.